maquinl/Microsoft-Copilot-Experience-pubsec/Instructions/Labs/Task_2_Draft_a_Program_Proposal.md

 1. Open a new blank document.

-1. Select the Copilot logo that appears at the top of the blank document to open Draft with Copilot.
+1. Select the Copilot logo that appears at the top of the blank document to open **Draft with Copilot**.

     ![Screenshot showing draft with Copilot in Word.](../Labs/Media/draft-with-copilot.png)

 1. Enter the following prompt into the prompt field:

     ```text
-    Based on the research in [Link to Copilot Research.docx], draft a comprehensive program proposal for this new initiative.
-The proposal should include an executive summary of the program’s objectives, a detailed breakdown of target audiences, expected outcomes, key strategies for success, and potential challenges with recommended responses.
+    Based on the research in [Link to Copilot Research.docx], draft a comprehensive proposal for this new giving campaign.
+The proposal should include a summary of the campaign’s objective, a detailed breakdown of expected outcomes, key strategies for success, and potential challenges.
 Ensure the proposal is well-structured and clearly formatted to support decision-making and stakeholder alignment.
     ```
-    > [!NOTE]
-    > The example prompts are just that, an example.
-Use them as a guide to build your own prompts

-1. Select Generate.
-At this point, Copilot in Word extracts the information from your Research document and drafts a proposal.
+1. Select **Generate**.
+At this point, Copilot in Word extracts the information from your research document and drafts the proposal.

-1. Review the draft Copilot in Word creates.
-If you think everything looks good, you can move onto the next Step.
+1. Review the draft that Copilot creates.
+If everything looks good, you can move onto the next step.

-    However, if you'd like refine the document further, explore the information in the **Iterate and revise** section below.
+    However, if you'd like to refine the document further, explore the information in the **Iterate and Revise** section below.

-1. Save the file to your OneDrive account with the following file name: **Program Proposal.docx**.
+1. Save the file to your OneDrive account with the following file name: **Giving Campaign Proposal.docx**.
 The next exercise uses this document.

 ### Iterate and Revise